st-tech/gatling-commander/docs/user-guide.md

 #### Hierarchy of `config.yaml`
 The `config.yaml` has a hierarchical structure.

-In zozo-mlops-loadtest-cli, a service is defined as a group of load test.
+In Gatling Commander, a service is defined as a group of load test.
 A service has one or more load test scenarios for the same target.
 The results of the load test for the same service are recorded in [Google Sheets](https://www.google.com/sheets/about/) specified by `services[].spreadsheetID` in `config.yaml`.